Tax Guides! How fun!

 Are figures to be written in yen on the tax forms (Forms 2555, 1040, 4868)?

 No. All figures entered on US tax forms should be in US dollars.
-Change the yen amounts to dollars using the Fed’s annual foreign exchange rates:
+Change the yen amounts to dollars using the Fed’s annual foreign exchange rates, available here.

 Do we factor in how much we paid for social insurance (from the gensen choshuhyo) when we list our Japanese income?

-No, it is sufficient to just list your net salary (#3 on the example).
+No, it is sufficient to just list your net salary.

 Does the gensen choshuhyo we submit have to be the original?